Goat Fencing 101, Everything You Need To Know

 You know the saying, the grass is always greener on the other side of the fence?
 I think that phrase was first said by a farmer with goats.

-For some unknown reason, goats believe the best grass is on the other side of the fence.
-And they will look for weaknesses in the fence giving them a chance to get out.
-Because I know this I check our fence frequently to make sure there are no gaps or cut lines.
-Every few weeks I walk my fence line checking the integrity of the fence.
-If I find an issue, I take care of it right away.
+For some unknown reason, some goats believe the best grass is on the other side of the fence.
+And because of that they will look for weaknesses in the fence giving them a chance to get out.
+Check your fence frequently to make sure there are no gaps or cut lines preventing escapes.

 Keeping weeds and grass trimmed from the electric areas will always ensure an effective fence.
 We have found that weed-whacking the grass down to the ground buys us more time, so we are not trimming things so often.